 After months of studying, you’ll be excited to embark on your new career path with a degree in hand.
 But there’s still one more hurdle to clear before you can proudly say you love your work: landing a job.

-When you’ve got the technical skills covered, you can make a good impression by showing that you also have the broad, “soft” skills employers look for when hiring a new team member.
-We spoke with hiring managers across a variety of fields to discover the high-value broad skills you can highlight in order to stand out.
+While some fields are more technically-demanding than others, like nursing or data analytics, you can make a good impression by showing that you also have the broad “soft” or “transferable” skills employers look for when hiring a new team member.
+We spoke with hiring managers across a variety of fields to discover the high-value transferable skills you can highlight in order to stand out.

 You won’t get far in the workplace if you don’t have the ability to communicate well with those around you.
 “Most problems that have occurred in the past probably could have been resolved with the proper communication,” says Cornelius Charles, co-owner of Dream Home Property Solutions, LLC.
 Charles adds that employers value this skill because it allows them to mitigate risk and avoid problems before they arise.